been-jamming/CORE/README.md

 # CORE
-A constructive proof assistant for propositional set theory.
+A first order proof assistant for propositional set theory with axiom and proof schema.

 ## Introduction

-CORE is a constructive proof assistant; more specifically, a language for writing computer verifiable proofs.
+CORE is a proof assistant; more specifically, a language for writing computer verifiable proofs.
 A programmer for CORE writes axioms, definitions, and the logical steps for a proof in a constructive style of deduction, and the language checks syntax and verifies that *all* steps are logically sound.
 If
 CORE successfully verifies a program, the programmer can rest soundly knowing that their proofs are air-tight, at least until they start questioning the axioms that they are based on.